linakirsanova/flask-labs/15_representing_content/01_fake_and_paginate/README.md

   flask run
   ```

-You can also use the included VSCode launch configuration in `.vscode/launch.json`. after you open this lab as a folder in VSCode.
+You can also use the included VSCode launch configuration in [.vscode/launch.json](.vscode/launch.json). after you open this lab as a folder in VSCode.

+**Remember to create and use a separate Python virtual environment for each lab.** You'll be glad you did. :)

 ### 1. Build A Fake Data Generator